-Laurent Duveau has been heavily involved in the Microsoft ecosystem for a long time, as a Microsoft Regional Director (RD), Microsoft Certified Trainer (MCT) and Microsoft Most Valuable Professional (MVP) and member of the Windows 8 Metro Insider group.
+Laurent Duveau has been heavily involved in the Microsoft ecosystem for a long time, as a Microsoft Regional Director (RD), Microsoft Certified Trainer (MCT) and Microsoft Most Valuable Professional (MVP).

 With more than 20 years of experience he was able to help major clients (Microsoft, United Nations, CN, Desjardins, CBC, Yellow Pages, Quebecor, RAMQ, Hydro Québec, ONF, Têtes à claques, BELL, Tyco, Airbus, Orange, ...) in their Microsoft development strategy.

 Nowadays, he spend his time teaching Angular and Vue with his high quality technical training courses in Canada and online.

 In April 2011, Laurent Duveau was named Microsoft Regional Director for his continuous implication in the local developer's community.
 This gives him many advantages, one being in constant contact with the Canadian MSDN team.
 Here's a short description of the Regional Director role:

 Regional Directors aren't Microsoft employees; they are independent developers, architects, trainers, and other professionals who provide a vital link between Microsoft and the developer community.
 These technical experts can give you the insight and informed perspective you need to start developing .NET-connected software today--whether you need help learning about the .NET Framework, training developers, or implementing all aspects of a solution.